jas0ndiamond/adafruit-motorhat-stepper-controller/README.md

 4. Motors are referenced by a user-designated name rather than directly by the motor number or port.
 5. Dead code removed.
 6. Fixed bugs and inconsistencies managing speed and steps per revolution.
+7. Some math is done on class instance instantiation rather than over and over again in commonly-used functions.
-7. More debug output.
+8. More debug output.
-8. DC Motors not supported for now.
+9. DC Motors not supported for now.

 ## Dependencies
 1. Pi4J for I2C communication and PWM management.